Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 Select a viewer in Administration » Islandora » Oral Histories Solution Pack (admin/islandora/solution_pack_config/oralhistories) and enable transcript or caption display.

 For "Transcripts UI" module, on Configuration » User Interface » Transcripts UI (admin/config/user-interface/transcripts), "Tiers" and "Speaker names" need be configured based on the transcript xml file in the form of TIER_ID|TIER_NAME.
 For example, with simple transcript xml file below the TIER_ID will be or_transcript (xml tag with 'or_' prefix).
-TIER_NAME could be any text label for users to see: or_transcript|Transcript
+TIER_NAME could be any text label for users to see: or_transcript|Transcript.
+You can put all possible TIER_ID|TIER_NAME on your installation, as different transcript files may have different tiers (xml tags) and tier_names

 ## Notes